 Hepatitis B virus (HBV) can cause lifelong infection, cirrhosis (scarring) of the liver, liver cancer, liver failure, and death.

 - Protection—Condoms offer some protection against HBV during vaginal, anal, and oral intercourse.
-But, the virus can be passed through kissing and other intimate touching.
+The virus can still be passed through kissing and other intimate touching.
 Hepatitis B vaccine can prevent this disease.

 Herpes Simplex Virus

 Both herpes simplex virus-1 (HSV-1) and herpes simplex virus-2 (HSV-2) can be sexually transmitted.
 HSV-1 is most often associated with cold sores and fever blisters.
 Like many other viruses, the HSV remains in the body for life.
 HSV can cause miscarriage or preterm delivery.
 If active herpes infections are present during childbirth, newborn infants may suffer health problems.

 - Treatment—There is no cure but symptoms and outbreaks can be treated or prevented with antiviral medications.

 - Protection—Use condoms to help prevent the spread of genital herpes.
 Keep in mind any exposed skin or sore can infect a partner even while wearing a condom.
 During symptom outbreaks, you may need to avoid sexual contact.

 Human immunodeficiency virus (HIV) is a virus that weakens the body’s ability to fight off infections and can cause AIDS.
 This compromised immune system can make a carrier more susceptible to pneumonia, cancer, and a variety of infections.
 Like many other viruses, HIV remains in the body for life.